AmirNikfa/AmirNikfa/README.md

 ## I'm a developer and a student

-- ⚡ My goal is to achieve a high level of knowledge in React Library
+- ⚡ My goal is to achieve a high level of knowledge in React JS library

 ### Connect with me: